What Is Data Lineage & Why Is It Important?

 What is data lineage?

-The main objective of a good data lineage is to make it easy to track the data’s origins.
+The main objective of good data lineage is to make it easy to track the data’s origins.
 It should give the name of the tables from which the data originated and the list of changes it went through.

-Most importantly, a good data lineage should become the go-to place for all kinds of data users (not just the IT team) to learn about an organization’s data.
+Most importantly, good data lineage should become the go-to place for all kinds of data users (not just the IT team) to learn about an organization’s data.
 Hence, it should be easy to access and navigate.
 This makes troubleshooting quicker and checking for data quality easier.

 - Autonomous data quality: It lets users independently track a data quality issue back to the source without bugging the engineering team.

 - Visibility of data life-cycle: It gives quick access to the logic of how a particular column or metric was created.

 - Root cause analysis for quick troubleshooting: Sometimes it takes hours to figure out why the numbers on a dashboard or a report are incorrect!
 Maybe the source file wasn’t updated with the latest data, or the logic written to calculate the metric isn’t correct.
 Data lineage can help you find the answers and resolve errors faster.

-- Change data with confidence: Data lineage makes it easy to change data or it’s configuration Why?
-An ideal data lineage should focus not only on data’s provenance but also its end-to-end evolution, from origin to impact.
+- Change data with confidence: Data lineage makes it easy to change data or its configuration Why?
+An ideal data lineage should focus not only on data provenance but also on its end-to-end evolution, from origin to impact.
 Hence, a data user can confidently make changes when they know everything about how a particular data asset affects other tables and columns.

 The top 5 benefits of a data lineage